-Promoting the Establishment of Protective Governmental Institutions for th
+Promoting the Establishment of Protective Governmental Institutions to manage the marine environment

 In addition, Zalul is currently working together with the Haifa University’s Legal Clinic toward establishing a Marine and Shore Authority alongside a National Marine and Shore Council.
 This idea was initially published in Zalul's State of the Sea Report in 2011, and the understanding of its necessity has since been adopted by government and NGOs alike.
 The Marine and Shore Authority will consolidate all of the various authorities using the sea and shores today within an integrative manner with an environmental emphasis, in accordance with principles of sustainable development (similar to the broad authority granted to the Israel Land Authority and Israel Water and Sewage Authority).
 Establishing these entities will serve as a means for coping with the challenges currently facing the government in terms of protecting the ecological systems in the sea and on the shore.